aurelient/cozywriter/README.md

 # Description

-CozyWriter is a text / markdown editor for Cozy, it is based on the [pen](https://github.com/sofish/pen) with some code from [zenpen](https://github.com/sofish/pen).
+CozyWriter is a minimalist text / markdown editor for Cozy, it is based on the [pen](https://github.com/sofish/pen) with some code from [zenpen](https://github.com/sofish/pen).

 The code is released under an MIT/X11 license